-Strangely enough, mask use can be confusing.
-Below is some information to help understand the different types of masks and what we use here at Dockside Physiotherapy.
+Here is a quick overview to help clarify what types of masks exist and what we use here at Dockside Physiotherapy.

-As of November 20th, 2020, we have decided that the use of medical/surgical grade masks OR respirators (i.e. N95 or KN95) will be mandatory for all clients while in our clinic for an added layer of safety.
-The use of store-bought cloth/fabric masks (including bandannas, handkerchiefs, and neck gaiters/warmers) and other homemade masks unfortunately will no longer be accepted at our clinic.
+Back on November 20th, 2020, we decided that the use of medical/surgical grade masks OR respirators (i.e. N95 or KN95) will be mandatory for all clients while in our clinic for an added layer of safety.
+The use of store-bought cloth/fabric masks (including bandannas, handkerchiefs, and neck gaiters/warmers) and other homemade masks unfortunately will not be accepted at our clinic.
 We apologize for the inconvenience.
 If you do not have a medical/surgical grade mask or respirator, please let us know and we can provide you with one FREE OF CHARGE.
-Our physiotherapists will continue to use medical/surgical grade masks.
+Our physiotherapist and admin teams use medical/surgical grade masks.

 Please note that face shields DO NOT replace the use of a face mask or respirator (ref: Health Canada).
 A face shield only protects the eyes of the person wearing it.
 Using a face shield without a mask won’t protect a person from potentially inhaling infectious respiratory droplets exhaled by others, and it won’t protect others from a person’s infectious respiratory droplets, as they can escape around the face shield.
 As such, using a face shield in place of a mask will not be permitted in our clinic.